ASA works to advance the staffing industry. About ASA

 ASA supports immigration reform that addresses the needs of both employers and employees.

 ASA believes the H-1B visa program should be reformed to meet the growing need for highly skilled workers by professional, technical, and information technology firms that cannot find enough domestic talent.
-Reform efforts should focus on ensuring that the program is used as intended by combatting wage violations, unfair competition, and other abuses; promoting a “U.S. worker first” approach; and promoting the use of higher-skilled and educated H-1B workers by raising applicable wage floors and revising the lottery system to focus on merit.
+Reform efforts should focus on ensuring that the program is used as intended by combatting wage violations, unfair competition, and other abuses; and promoting a merit-based “U.S. worker first” approach focused on higher-skilled and educated H-1B workers.

-To ensure that workers are lawfully permitted to work in the U.S., ASA supports a national employee electronic verification program that does not charge employers fees to use the system, allows voluntary retroactive verification of current employees, ensures that penalties are appropriate to the violation, and pre-empts state laws to ensure a uniform verification process.
+To ensure that workers are lawfully permitted to work in the U.S., ASA supports a national employee electronic verification program that does not charge employers fees to use the system, does not require retroactive verification of current employees, ensures that penalties are appropriate to the violation, and pre-empts state laws to ensure a uniform verification process.

 Mandated Leave Benefits